danthedeckie/streetsign/README.md

 for production deployment, look at the flask documentation.

 ## More info:

-A lot of the ideas here were inspired by the [Flask Mega Tutorial by Miguel Grinberg.](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

 The virtual env is kept in .virtualenv, and usually shouldn't need to be touched.
 I don't like the entering and exiting a virtualenv business, so went with the 'virtualenv stuff happens transparently when you use run.py, you shouldn't have to care about it'.
 If you want to run python for the virtualenv, use .virtualenv/bin/python